PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 19:36:46
+Last updated: 2024-04-07 19:38:26
-Random Quote: Usually after a sandwich, I feel paranoid, but I'm not.
-WHY AM I NOT BEING PARANOID?? - Marshall Eriksen
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson